microsoft/Windows-driver-samples/general/cancel/README.md

 ---
 topic: sample
-description: Demonstrates the use of the cancel-safe queue routines.
+description: "Demonstrates the use of the cancel-safe queue routines."
 languages:
 - cpp
 products: